Should you use a Ba Gua mirror inside your home or office?

 Convex Ba gua Mirrors

 These are more effective for extremely harmful cha qi like prisons, hospitals and graveyards and you should not use these for normal house neighbours as it can make their situation much worse.
-Convex (bowed outwards) ba gua mirrors are best used with the supervision of a good Feng Shui master and it is very rare that Michael Hanna would use one of these as it in his words “it is like cracking a walnut with a sledge hammer”
+Convex (bowed outwards) ba gua mirrors are best used with the supervision of a good Feng Shui master and it is very rare that Michael Hanna would use one of these as it in his words “it is like cracking a walnut with a sledgehammer”

 Ba Gua mirrors are one of the most popular Feng Shui symbols of protection and are often referred to as the antibiotic of Feng Shui.
-In some Feng Shui schools it may also be referred to as a Pa Kua mirror and they are one of the most effective all round cures that can be used to protect your home.
+In some Feng Shui schools, it may also be referred to as a Pa Kua mirror and they are one of the most effective all-round cures that can be used to protect your home.

 FlatBa gua Mirrors

-These are by far the safest to use and are a very effective Feng Shui cure normally placed above your door looking onto the offending object although they can be place in any part of the building.
+These are by far the safest to use and are a very effective Feng Shui cure normally placed above your door looking onto the offending object although they can be placed in any part of the building.
 If you are not sure which type of mirror to use it is much safer to use the flat type.

 ******“Laughter is the shock absorber that eases the blows of life”*****

 You will find many articles on learning traditional and authentic Feng Shui.
 They teach you how to use cures and enhancers that nature provides us with, mainly the five elements.
-As many of you long time subscribers will notice some of the articles are taken from our monthly newsletter.
+As many of you, long time subscribers will notice some of the articles are taken from our monthly newsletter.
 I hope you enjoy them, we will be adding to the resource on a regular basis.